A look at Birdies, the popular slipper shoe startup that just raised $8 million more from investors

 It wasn’t so easy, but some key connections made the difference, one of which surfaced through good-old-fashioned outreach.
 “We basically became so obsessed with our idea that we asked everyone we talked with whether they could help.
 Through degrees of separation, we were connected to someone who’d just retired from the footwear business in L.A and knew some factories in China and agreed to help introduce us to them.”

 It was a game changer, even if what the factories were left working with wasn’t exactly pretty.
-Think a variety shoes torn apart, their innards — including their memory foam inserts — reassembled on construction paper.
+Think shoes torn apart, their innards — including their memory foam inserts — reassembled on construction paper.
 “The shoe industry is very small and it’s really hard to get into a factory unless you know someone,” says Gates.
 “It isn’t like making apparel, where you can go to a factory in South San Francisco and make 24 dresses and see how it goes.
 With footwear, you can’t try in small doses.”

-Of course, there were still many learnings to come, starting with the realization that they had no where to store the 1,800 pairs of shoes they’d had to order, and which arrived sooner than expected outside of Sharkey’s home.
+Of course, there were still many learnings to come, starting with the realization that they had no where to store the 1,800 pairs of shoes they’d had to order — and which arrived sooner than expected outside of Sharkey’s home.
 (They wound up housed in her garage.)

-Gates also began worrying about losing her full-time job, eventually mustering up the courage to write Sandberg to explain that she was responsible for a garage full of slipper shoes that she hoped to sell — then fretting about what the return email would say.
+Gates also began worrying about losing her full-time job, eventually mustering up the courage to write Sandberg to explain that she was responsible for a garage piled high with slipper shoes that she hoped to sell — then fretting about what the return email would say.
 As it happens, Sandberg “could have been more supportive.
 I even forwarded her note to my manager, saying, look, Sheryl is cool with this,” says Gates, laughing.

 Fast forward several years, and Birdies is now a a legitimate, if surprisingly small, operation, one with just six employees but a big and fast-growing base of customers.

-Its very first customer, Gate’s Facebook friend, Choksi, wound up being an important advocate.
+Its very first customer, Gate’s Facebook friend, Choksi, wound up being an important champion.
 Chokski left Facebook last year to become a venture capitalist.
-And as a partner with Norwest Venture Partners, she led the firm into Birdie’s competitive Series A round and has joined the board, a development about which she sounds excited.
+And as a partner with Norwest Venture Partners, she just led the firm into Birdie’s competitive Series A round, a development about which she sounds excited.

 “Even that first pair — they didn’t look like the random shoes i was putting on with what i was wearing at home,” recalls Choksi.
 “I could also get the mail and do quick errands.”
-She still has them, in fact.
+She still has them, she says.
 “They’re fairly worn out, but I keep them just to taunt Bianca.”

-Unbeknownst to Birdies, it was Megan Markle who would put the company on the map, however.
-A short lifestyle piece about Birdies in the SF Chronicle after a chance encounter with the story’s author got the ball rolling.
-“We started to gain traction,” along with that nascent attention of fashion editors and celebrity stylists, says Gates.
+Unbeknownst to Birdies, it was Meghan Markle who would put the company on the map, however.
+A short lifestyle piece about Birdies in the SF Chronicle got the ball rolling.
+“We started to gain traction,” and with that came the nascent attention of fashion editors and celebrity stylists, says Gates.
+But the company still had very limited resources.
+It had to choose one celebrity on which to focus and it zeroed in on Markle, then an actor starring in a show called “Suits.”

 There was just one problem.
 Markle was wearing them everywhere other than indoors.
 “It was this amazing, frustrating moment for the brand, because they were made for entertaining in the home.”
-But a quick call with Bonobos founder Andy Dunn — who’d attended Stanford with Gates’s husband — soon set Gates and Sharkey straight.
+They might have stewed longer, but a quick call with Bonobos founder Andy Dunn — who’d attended Stanford with Gates’s husband — soon set Gates and Sharkey straight.
 “He basically said, ‘You just fell into a much bigger opportunity.'”

 A thicker rubber soul followed — along with a $100,000 check from Dunn — and the rest is history in the making.

-It’s not all a walk in the park, naturally.
+Not that it’s all a walk in the park, naturally.
 The company has at times had waitlists of up to 30,000 people — a problem it hopes its new round of funding will help solve.

 There’s also the challenge of figuring out which new markets to chase while simultaneously hiring, fast.
 Choksi and Norwest, which has reach into many consumer brands, is helping on the latter front.
 Meanwhile, Gates says to expect more in the way of bridesmaids’ slippers, as well as other new designs coming this spring and summer.

-Not last, like any successful startup, Birdies seems poised to see more copycat designs, though Gates doesn’t seem terribly concerned, not yet.
+Like any successful startup, Birdies also seems poised to see more copycat designs, though Gates doesn’t seem terribly concerned, not yet.

 “We’ve had friends tell us that Target is offering a similar slipper at a different price point.
 Everybody copies everybody,” she says.
 “It’s our job to create a brand beyond the silhouette of a slipper, because that can be knocked off, it’s not defensible.
 What is defensible is why [a customer] is buying Birdies, and why she is telling her friends to shop us.
-It’s our job to give her more than a product.
-It’s to lift her up.
+It’s our job to give her more than a product, to lift her up.
 That’s the mission of the company.”

+Birdies has now raised roughly $10 million altogether, including $2 million in seed funding led by Forerunner in the fall of 2017.

 Above, left to right, cofounders Bianca Gates and Marisa Sharkey.
 Photo courtesy of Birdies.